-We have shown elsewhere2 that the orthomodularity boils down to the equivalence of all 5 mentioned conditionals with the lattice theoretical conditional (the relation of implication) and we also formulated^{3,4} unified quantum logic which gives a common and unique axiomatization for all possible conditionals.
+We have shown elsewhere (Pavičić, 1987) that the orthomodularity boils down to the equivalence of all five mentioned conditionals with the lattice-theoretic conditional (the relation of implication) and we also formulated (Pavičić, 1989, 1992) unified quantum logic which gives a common and unique axiomatization for all possible conditionals.

 Orthomodularity is thus reduced to a connection between object language implication and the model language ordering relation.
 The unified quantum logic then represents this connection as a connection between the two kinds of truths: the truth of a valuation and the object language defined truth.
-(Cf. R4 - rule of inference from reference 4.)
+[Cf. R4-rule of inference from Pavičić (1992).]

-Let us introduce unified quantum logic in some details.
+Let us introduce the unified quantum logic in some detail.

-Its propositions are based on elementary propositions $p_0, p_1, p_2, ...$ and the following connectives: \neg (negation), \rightarrow (implication), and \lor (disjunction).
+Its propositions are based on elementary propositions p_0, p_1, p_2, \ldots and the following connectives: \neg (negation), \rightarrow (implication), and \vee (disjunction).

-The set of propositions Q° is defined formally as follows: p_i is a proposition for j = 0, 1, 2, ...
+The set of propositions Q° is defined formally as follows:

-p_j is a proposition for j = 0, 1, 2, ...
+p_i is a proposition for $j = 0, 1, 2, \ldots$